 - 1. Institutional buildings.
 Where the maximum height established by the applicable zoning district is less than 75 feet, public and semi-public buildings, churches, hospitals, schools, and other institutional structures allowed in the zoning district may be erected to a height not exceeding 75 feet; provided that: - a.
 The front, side, and rear yard setbacks shall be increased one foot for each one foot by which the structure exceeds the height limit established by the zoning district; and - b.
 The Director determines that the amount of structure height allowed above the height limit of the underlying zoning district will not result in significant glare, light, privacy, shadow, or visual impacts to surrounding properties or scenic locations. - 2.
 Dwellings.
 Dwellings in an A, A2, RA, RR, RE, R1, and R2 zoning district may be increased in height without Variance approval by a maximum of 10 feet when side setbacks of 15 feet or greater are provided, subject to the regulations of Chapter 22.42 (Design Review). - 3.
+Floor area under parking.
+Where floor area is developed beneath a parking structure in conformance with Section 22.20.090.E.2, the maximum height of the building shall be 30 feet above grade.

-Solar panels.
-In A, A2, RA, RR, RE, R1, R2, H1, and VCR zoning districts, roof-mounted solar electric and solar thermal panels may exceed 30 feet above grade, provided no part of the equipment exceeds a height of 32 feet above grade unless approved through Design Review.
+4. Solar panels.
+In A, A2, RA, RR, RE, R1, R2, H1, and VCR zoning districts, roofmounted solar electric and solar thermal panels may exceed 30 feet above grade, provided no part of the equipment exceeds a height of 32 feet above grade unless approved through Design Review.
 Solar panels on the roofs of commercial, industrial, or institutional buildings may not exceed a height of six feet above the roof, to a maximum of 36 feet above grade unless approved through Design Review.
-The requirements of Sections 22.16.030.F.1, 22.16.030.F.2., 22.16.030.J relative to protection of rural visual character, 22.16.030.K.1.c., and 22.16.030.K.2, 22.42.060.BA (Decisions and Findings) shall not apply to Design Review for solar panels.
+The requirements of Sections 22.16.030.D.1, 22.16.030.D.2., 22.16.030.H relative to protection of rural visual character, 22.16.030.I.1.c., and 22.16.030.I.2, 22.42.060.B (Decisions and Findings) shall not apply to Design Review for solar panels.

-Roof-mounted solar panels on floating homes and arks in RF and RCR zoning districts may exceed the maximum height allowed by this Development Code or the maximum height allowed by previously approved permits by a maximum of two feet without being subject to discretionary approval by Floating Home Adjustment Exception or Floating Home Architectural Deviation approval.
+Roof-mounted solar panels on floating homes and arks in RF and RCR zoning districts may exceed the maximum height allowed by this Development Code or the maximum height allowed by previously approved permits by a maximum of two feet without being subject to discretionary approval by Floating Home Exception.

-4. Spires, towers, water tanks, etc. Chimneys, cupolas, flag poles, gables, monuments, spires, towers (e.g., transmission, utility, etc.), water tanks, similar structures and necessary mechanical appurtenances may be allowed to exceed the height limit established for the applicable zoning district, subject to the following standards.
+- 5. Spires, towers, water tanks, etc. Chimneys, cupolas, flag poles, gables, monuments, spires, towers (e.g., transmission, utility, etc.), water tanks, similar structures and necessary mechanical appurtenances may be allowed to exceed the height limit established for the applicable zoning district, subject to the following standards. - a.

-- a.
 The structure shall not cover more than 15 percent of the lot area at any level, except with Site Plan Review approval. - b.
 The area of the base of the structure shall not exceed 1,600 square feet. - c.
 No gable, spire, tower or similar structure shall be used for sleeping or eating quarters or for any commercial purpose other than that which is incidental to the allowed uses of the primary structure. - d.
 No structure shall exceed a maximum height of 150 feet above grade, except with Design Review approval.
-See Chapter 22.42 (Design Review). - 5.
+See Chapter 22.42 (Design Review). - 6.
 Wind Energy Conversion Systems.
 Height limits for WECS are established in Section 22.32.180 (Wind Energy Conversion Systems (WECS)).